coatyio/coaty-js/docs/man/developer-guide.md

 You can also specify log tags as an array of string values in the `Log.logTags` property.
 Tags are used to categorize or filter log output.
 Agents may introduce specific tags, such as "service" or "app", usually defined at design time.
-Note that log objects published by the framework itself always use the reserved tag named "coaty" as part of the `logTags` property.
-This tag name should never be used by your custom agents.

 You can also specify log labels as a set of key-value label pairs in the `logLabels` property.
 It can be used to add context-specific information to a